Modifying a stock Xbox in 2022 with modchip and 1TB hard drive. Installing XBMC4Xbox and transferring games

-Recently I was having nostalgic flashbacks to the 00’s, when the Microsoft Xbox was the core of my gaming and media playing enjoyment.
+Recently I was experiencing nostalgic flashbacks to the 00’s.
+During that time, the Microsoft Xbox was the core of my gaming and media playing enjoyment.

 Its hard to think of anything as versatile at the time as the original (OG) X-Box.
 It was the Raspberry Pi of its day.
-Ok, I know the raspberry Pi is far more powerful now, but at the time having a modded Xbox with its 733Mhz CPU and 64mb RAM was fantastic.
+Ok, the Raspberry Pi is far more powerful now.
+However, having a modded Xbox with its 733Mhz CPU and 64mb RAM was fantastic at the time.
 With a modchip installed it opened up a world of homebrew, apps, emulators and operating systems.

-Its x86 architecture made it relatively easy to program for and there were many active contributors to the community that sprang up around the heavy black box during its life.
+Its x86 architecture made it relatively easy to program for.
+There were many active contributors to the community that sprang up around the heavy black box during its life.
 Piracy was also present, but personally that wasn’t a big interest to me.
-I only had a 256kb broadband connection in those days and downloading an Xbox game would still take a long time.
+Back then, I only had a 256kb broadband connection.
+Downloading an Xbox game still took a long time.
 Besides, by the time Xbox 360 was released in late 2005 original Xbox games became very cheap.
 The ability to copy the game DVD to the hard was very welcome though.

 Present Day